sdmTMB/sdmTMB-teaching/dfo-tesa-2025/notes.md

 - integration
 - stitching

 - dropping (but could include)
 - barriers
 - priors
 - presence only

-# Topics to make sure we hit based on feedback:

-* Use with fisheries dependent data.
-Can we?
-With what caveats?
-* Use of environmental covariates
-* Use with tracking datasets?
-* Wrapping head around why we need the mesh + SPDE
-* Model diagnostics and validation
-* Integrating data types
-* Common problems when starting out
-* Is there likely a need for High Performance Computing with sdmTMB for fitting and/or simulation?

 # Changes to lectures and exercises